Georgian civil war of 1991–1993: The 1993 civil war

 During the Abkhazian war, the role of Vakhtang (Loti) Kobalia's militia, the major force of the former President's supporters, continued to be controversial.
 Kobalia's militia fought on the Georgian side near the village of Tamish in Abkhazia and played an important role in defeating the Abkhaz-North Caucasian commandos.
 This step was assessed by Shevardnadze as a 'beginning of national reconciliation'.
 At the same time, they stirred their activities prior to the Abkhaz launching their main assault on Sokhumi.
 On July 9–10, 72 deputies of the former Supreme Council that had been ousted in January 1992, held a session in Zugdidi and declared the 'restoration of the legitimate government'.
 Broadcasting on their TV channel became more frequent.
 From July to August Kobalia's militia effectively solidified its control in a significant part of the Samegrelo province.
+On 2 September, a shadow parliament was convened by 62 deputies of the Gamsakhurdia-era Supreme Council in Zugdidi.

 In September 1993, Zviad Gamsakhurdia returned to the city of Zugdidi, western Georgia, from Chechnya and rallied enthusiastic but disorganized Georgians in Samegrelo region against the demoralized and unpopular government of Eduard Shevardnadze.
 Although Gamsakhurdia initially represented his return as a rescue of Georgian forces after the Abkhazian disaster, his forces withdrew from Ochamchire in late September 1993.

 In October 1993, the Georgian Civil War reached its climax.
 The advance of ex-president's forces from Samegrelo made Shevardnadze to join the Commonwealth of Independent States (CIS) and appeal for Russian military assistance.
 In mid-October, the addition of Russian weapons, supply-line security, and technical assistance turned the tide against Gamsakhurdia.
 On October 20, around 2,000 Russian troops moved to protect Georgian railroads.